akka/akka-projection/docs/src/main/paradox/grpc.md

 @@snip [grpc.conf](/samples/grpc/shopping-analytics-service-java/src/main/resources/grpc.conf) { }

 The `client` section in the configuration defines where the producer is running.
 It is an @extref:[Akka gRPC configuration](akka-grpc:configuration.html#by-configuration) with several connection options.

-TODO: Describe `proto-class-mapping`, but we might have a more convenient solution for that https://github.com/lightbend/akka-projection-grpc/issues/13

 ### Reference configuration